Fody/Fody/readme.md

 The below addins are no longer maintained.
 Raise an issue in the specific project if you would like to take ownership.

   * [ArraySlice](https://github.com/Codealike/arrayslice) ArraySlice allows to build shared memory array views without performance impact.
 It uses IL manipulation to achieve the fastest implementation.
+  * [AssertMessage](https://github.com/Fody/AssertMessage) Generates 'message' from sourcecode and adds it to assertion.
   * [AutoLazy](https://github.com/bcuff/AutoLazy) Automatically implements the double-checked locking pattern on specified properties and methods.
   * [Cilador](https://github.com/rileywhite/Cilador) Write your own [mixins](https://en.wikipedia.org/wiki/Mixin) in C# for code reuse without inheritance.
   * [Commander](https://github.com/DamianReeves/Commander.Fody) Injects ICommand properties and implementations for use in MVVM applications.
+  * [FactoryId](https://github.com/ramoneeza/FactoryId.Fody) Simplifies the implementation of Factory Method Pattern
   * [Mixins](https://bitbucket.org/skwasiborski/mixins.fody/wiki/Home) A mixin is a class that provides a certain functionality to be inherited or just reused by a subclass.
   * [NameOf](https://github.com/NickStrupat/NameOf) Provides strongly typed access to a compile-time string representing the name of a variable, field, property, method, event, enum value, or type.
   * [RemoveReference](https://github.com/icnocop/RemoveReference.Fody) Facilitates removing references in a compiled assembly during a build.